 - use oatmeal baths – 4 cups oatmeal in a fine net in the bath or blend the oatmeal in a food processor until you have a very fine powder that can be sprinkle in the tub; you can also add 1 cup of baking soda or Epsom salt to a tub of lukewarm water.

 - use pharmaceutical grade Epsom salt and Natural Rock Salt baths.
 Epsom salt is highly hydroscopic and together with the other rock salt properties, anti-inflammatory and anti-bacterial, heal the wounds and relieve the itching.

 - use Rock Salt Scrub with coconut, avocados, basil oils to gently exfoliate and sooth the skin

-- salt aerosol created by Saltair device also helps in eczema; first, the salt particles deposits on the body parts exposed to air, during the night sleep; second, breathing the salt aerosol during the night sleep, increase the blood oxygenation and heals from inside out;
+- salt aerosol created by Saltair device also helps eczema; first, the salt particles deposits on the body parts exposed to air during the night; second, breathing the salt aerosol during the night sleep, increase the blood oxygenation and helps healing from inside

-- cold compress of basil tea will help to relief the itching; basil contain high amounts of eugenol, that is a topical anaesthetic and act on the nerves endings relieving itching;
+- cold compress of basil tea will help to relief the itching; basil contains high amounts of eugenol, a topical anaesthetic and acts on the nerve endings relieving itching;

 - use cold pressed virgin coconut oil.